 sounds, smells, feel.
 Weight training, exercise and sports all help with this

-feelings upon exertion and return.
-You learn to differentiate between heavy and
+upon exertion and return.
+You learn to differentiate between heavy

-light, and how that feels to the muscles.
-Higher and lower reps, larger or shorter
+and light, and how that feels to the muscles.
+Higher and lower reps,

 chosen even on machines.

 for each sport there will be a focus to the training.
 Hand eye coordination is

 utilized in most sports.
 Footwork and pattern movements along with agility and